miyagawa/plack-handbook/en/17_serving_static_files_from_your_application.md

 The important thing here is to use a callback and a pattern match `sub { s/// }` instead of a plain regular expression (`qr`).
 The callback is tested against a request path and if it matches, the value of `$_` is being used as a request path.
 So in this example we tested to see if the request begins with "/static/" and in that case, strip off that part, and map the files under "./static-files/".

 As a result, "/static/foo.jpg" would become "./static-files/foo.jpg".
-All requests not matching the pattern match just passes through to the original `$app`.
+All requests not matching the pattern match just pass through to the original `$app`.

 ### Do it your own with URLMap and App::File